vmfarms/maintenance-tasks/README.md

     - Export your AWS Profile containing the required permissions (full Read-Only Access is required)
     - E.g. ```export AWS_PROFILE=my-profile```

-5. Set kube-context to one with sufficient read permissions across the cluster.
-The kubeconfig file can automatically be updated for an AWS EKS cluster as per instructions [here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).
-Full Read-Only permissions are required across the cluster.
+5. Set the ```kube-context``` to one with sufficient read permissions across the cluster.
+The ```kubeconfig``` file can automatically be updated for an AWS EKS cluster as per instructions [here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).
+Full Read-Only permissions are required across the EKS cluster.
     - ```kubectl config get-contexts```
     - ```kubectl config set context <pre-configured existing context>```